View our other concentrations:

 A recognized leader in Intellectual Property scholarship

-As an indication of our growing reputation in the IP academic community, SLU LAW and Mizzou Law have been selected to co-host the annual Works in Progress for Intellectual Property Scholars, to be held in 2022 at Scott Hall.
-The WIPIP Scholars Colloquium is one of the premier annual academic IP conferences.
-Almost 100 IP faculty from across the country present their current research for feedback from colleagues.
+As an indication of our growing reputation in the IP academic community, in February 2022 SLU LAW and Mizzou Law co-hosted the annual Works in Progress for Intellectual Property Scholars, held at Scott Hall.
+The WIPIP Scholars Colloquium is one of the premier annual academic IP conferences, and hosting is awarded via a competitive bidding process.
+During the two-day conference, IP faculty from across the country visited Saint Louis and presented their current research for feedback from colleagues.

 Gain Experience in Field Placements